matthewfcarlson/matthewfcarlson.github.io/content/projects/magic-mechanical-kb/index.md

 However, each mux chip is under $1 compared to the $4-5 of the SX1509.

 I've dubbed it muxexplorer as it does the same thing, but with a mux.
+I also added a connector to interface with the flat ribbon cable.
+I ultimately went with this design as it was easier and had less leakage current.

 The board files are up on Github.
 TODO: add link to github files after the repo is public.